alexferreiraofc/alexferreiraofc/README.md

 ----------------------

 * 🌍  I'm based in Brazil
+* 🧠  I'm a Java developer
 * ✉️  You can contact me at my socials
-* 🧠  I'm learning Mobile for fun

 ### Skills